najeeb01/hello-world/README.md

 Very excited to branch off the master brach as New changes occur, new results will be produced.
 Lets's work on making these results meaningful and effective.

-Had Rice and Chicken curry for dinner it was delicious!
+Had rice and chicken curry for dinner it was delicious!
 Thanks to mamipasha!